- If your Outlook freezes and an Outlook (Not Responding) error message appears, you are not alone.

 - Press the Go button to open the COM Add-ins window.

-- The deselect all the selected add-ins.
+- Then deselect all the selected add-ins.

 - Press the OK button.

-Solution 2: Open Outlook in Safe Mode
+3. Open Outlook in Safe Mode

 Alternatively, you can open Outlook in Safe Mode, which also turns off the application’s add-ins.
 To open the email software in Safe Mode, press the Windows key + R hotkey.
 Then enter ‘outlook /safe’ in the Open text box and click OK.

-Solution 3: Set Up a New User Profile
+4. Set up a new User Profile

 Outlook hangs for users utilizing the application within a corrupted user profile.
 So setting up a new Outlook user profile is another potential resolution.
 You can remove your corrupted profile and set up a new one as follows.